 The land is likely to be the site of a new middle school or a new elementary school, which are both within the proposed referendum.
 Residents are voting on the referendum on the March 17 ballot.

-The school district is currently hosting a series of public talks to help involve the community with the facility expansion process.
+The school district currently is hosting a series of public talks to help involve the community with the facility expansion process.
 In addition to a new middle school and a new elementary school, the plans include a new performing arts center and a field house auditorium outside Yorkville High School.
 A new academic wing is also designed for the high school.

-The district previously said the expansion is necessary because the aging buildings are “bursting at the seams” from increasing student enrollment.
+District 115 previously said the expansion is necessary because the aging buildings are “bursting at the seams” from increasing student enrollment.
 The student population has increased 4,744 students since 2002 to 7,151 at the time of the school district’s rezoning application.

 Within the application, the school district is also seeking to rezone 45 acres of land it already owns on the high school property behind the current baseball and softball fields.